A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Introduction

 \section{Introduction}

-We study a nonlinear decomposition of a symmetric positive definite (SPD) matrix $A \in \SPD$ of the form $A = (B^{*})^{-1} + C^{*}$, where the components are constrained such that $C^{*} \in S$ and $B^{*} \in S^{\perp} \cap \SPD$ for a prescribed linear subspace $S \subset \Sym$.
-Our main contribution is a global existence and uniqueness theorem for this decomposition, valid for any subspace $S$ satisfying the sharp nondegeneracy condition $S \cap \SPSD = \{0\}$.
+We study a nonlinear decomposition of a symmetric positive definite (SPD) matrix $A \in \SPD$ of the form $A = (B^{*})^{-1} + C^{*}$, where the components are constrained such that $C^{*} \in \Sub$ and $B^{*} \in \Sub^{\perp} \cap \SPD$ for a prescribed linear subspace $\Sub \subset \Sym$.
+Our main contribution is a global existence and uniqueness theorem for this decomposition, valid for any subspace $\Sub$ satisfying the sharp nondegeneracy condition $\Sub \cap \SPSD = \{0\}$.
 By intertwining matrix inversion with these dual linear constraints, the result provides a canonical algebraic decomposition that serves as a structured, non-Euclidean analogue to the classical orthogonal decomposition of symmetric matrices.

 Our proof proceeds by characterizing the decomposition as the unique stationary point of a strictly convex log-determinant functional.
-Log-determinant objectives are classical and arise throughout convex analysis, matrix theory, information geometry, and statistics (see, e.g., \cite{boyd2004convex, cover2006elements, amari2016information, vandenberghe1998determinant}); furthermore, nonlinear projections under Bregman divergences were studied in \cite{dhillon2008matrix}.
+Log-determinant objectives are classical and arise throughout convex analysis, matrix theory, information geometry, and statistics (see, e.g., \cite{boyd2004convex, cover2006elements, amari2016information, vandenberghe1998determinant}); nonlinear projections under Bregman divergences were studied in \cite{dhillon2008matrix}; and closest to our setting, Gaussian maximum-likelihood estimation under linear constraints on the precision matrix, from classical covariance selection \cite{dempster1972covariance} to models with general linear constraints on the concentration matrix \cite{sturmfels2009multivariate,uhler2012geometry,zwiernik2014linear}, has an objective coinciding with the dual problem of Section~\ref{subsec:duality_general}.
 Here, however, the optimization problem serves as a \emph{tool} rather than the primary object of study.
-The resulting theorem is an exact algebraic statement about matrix structure: for every admissible subspace $S$, the decomposition exists globally, is unique, and depends smoothly on $A$.
-The feasibility condition on $S$ is shown to be both natural and essentially necessary.
+The resulting theorem is an exact algebraic statement about matrix structure: for every admissible subspace $\Sub$, the decomposition exists globally, is unique, and depends smoothly on $A$.
+The feasibility condition on $\Sub$ is shown to be both natural and necessary.